 Many home buyers are so charmed by the appearance of a house for sale that they fail to take the time to read the CC&Rs that come with the property.
 They are so pleased with a nice kitchen or a fenced-in back yard that they sign a purchase agreement without realizing that existing CC&Rs may prevent them from keeping their boat or truck on the property, or erecting a basketball hoop in the driveway.
 Often, title companies will not have copies of the CC&Rs affecting the property until the day of closing, and they are often overlooked at that point.
 However, CC&Rs are binding upon the purchaser, and the purchaser will become subject to them, whether or not they have been reviewed, read, or understood.
 The general rule of "constructive notice" applies in these cases.
 No real estate contract should be signed until a purchaser has reviewed all the CC&Rs (and zoning laws) affecting the property.

 If you live in planned community in which certain actions are either required or prohibited though the CC&Rs, there still may be some confusion about what is actually allowed in certain scenarios.
 For instance, there may be instances where a covenant conflicts with a local ordinance.
-If you need help, consider getting a free legal evaluation by a real estate attorney can help set your mind at ease.
+If you need help, a real estate attorney can help set your mind at ease.